davoamin/BYD_Kurdistan_MODS/README.md

 Do not interact with the app while driving.

 Camera views must not cover essential vehicle information or distract the driver.

-The user is responsible for following local traffic, vehicle, safety, and software regulations.
+The user is responsible for following applicable:

+- Traffic regulations
+- Vehicle regulations
+- Safety requirements
+- Software regulations

 ---

 ## Source and Distribution

-This project is proprietary software.
+BYD KR Vision is proprietary software.

+The source code may not be:

+- Copied
+- Modified
+- Republished
+- Redistributed
+- Sublicensed
+- Sold

-The source code may not be copied, modified, republished, redistributed, sublicensed, or sold without written permission from the copyright owner.
+without written permission from the copyright owner.

-The compiled APK may only be distributed through authorized BYD Kurdistan MODS channels.
+The compiled APK may only be distributed through authorized **BYD Kurdistan MODS** channels.

+Unauthorized modified or redistributed versions are not supported.

 ---